Dave Franco: 2020s

 In 2020, Franco made his directorial debut on the horror-thriller The Rental, from a screenplay he wrote alongside Joe Swanberg, which stars Alison Brie, Dan Stevens, Jeremy Allen White, and Sheila Vand.
 It was released on July 24, 2020.
 In 2022, Franco was in the main cast of the Apple TV+ mystery comedy series The Afterparty.
+Franco and Alison Brie also co-starred in the supernatural body horror film Together, which premiered at the 2025 Sundance Film Festival.

 Personal life

 Franco started dating actress Alison Brie in 2012.
 In August 2015, the couple became engaged.
 On March 13, 2017, representatives for the couple confirmed that they had married in a private ceremony.
+Franco is Jewish.